 Taking healthy snacks like nuts, seeds, fresh berries or chopped veggies & a small tub of hummus can be a great way to control sugar cravings throughout the day and stop us from feeling ‘hangry’.
 Whether you’re munching at your desk at work or off to the cinema with friends, packing your own healthy snacks will help stop you being tempted to splurge on unhealthy, sugary snacks like chocolate, crisps, sweets and popcorn.
 Eating these unhealthier snacks just makes us hungrier unlike high protein and fibre rich snacks such as nuts and seeds which are known for keeping our tummy’s feeling fuller for longer.
 Trust me when I say you’ll feel so much better for carrying around these simple and healthy snack alternatives and your body will thank you later for it.

 Break-the-fast!
 Breakfast is by far the most important meal of the day.
 That’s why it’s so important to get it right.
 If you’re prone to starting the day with quick unhealthy foods such as sugary cereals and pastries or usually skip breakfast altogether, then we’ve got a solution for you.
 By making your breakfast the night before, you’ll be able to have an easier and healthier start to your day.
 Overnight oats are probably my favourite.
-All you need to do is mix up your porridge oats with natural yogurt or a nut based milk, mix in some fresh or frozen berries and add a drizzle of honey.
+All you need to do is mix up your porridge oats with natural yogurt or a nut based milk, mix in some fresh or frozen berries and drizzle over toasted seeds and honey.
 Pop it into a plastic container, put it in the fridge and take it to work the next day.
 So simple and delicious!

 Although eating healthy doesn’t mean giving up all of your favourite foods, being aware of healthy alternatives doesn’t do you any harm.
 These days its quite hard to know whether your ready-made salad boxes, sushi or wraps are doing you more harm than good.
-However, if you become more savvy about the ingredients going into your foods such as super foods, avocado, salmon, curly kale you’ll be able to get more of an idea whether something is actually good for you or not.
+However, if you become more savvy about the ingredients going into your foods such as super foods, toasted seeds, avocado, salmon, curly kale you’ll be able to get more of an idea whether something is actually good for you or not.